 When all parties involved agree that a stepparent adoption is in the best interest of the child, the process goes smoothly.
 Due to changes in the law, this option is now available to same-sex couples who are legally married.

 Foster children available for adoption range from infants to 21 years old.
 If you plan to adopt a younger child or an infant through foster care, the recommended approach is to initially become a foster parent.
 This route is typically more financially viable than adopting through an agency.
-However, it is important to note that there is a risk involved, as parental rights may not be terminated in some cases.
+However, it is important to note that there is a risk involved, as the biological parents’ parental rights may not be terminated in some cases.

 The Fostering Connections Act grants states the option to extend support for a child up to the age of 21 who is attending school, working a minimum of 80 hours per month, or facing a medical problem.